Cool Pavement Technology: Combating the Heat Island Effect

 The effectiveness of resin in cooling outdoor spaces lies in its unique

 heat conductivity properties.
 Unlike traditional materials that readily absorb and retain heat, resin can be engineered to have low thermal conductivity.
-This characteristic allows resin surfaces to stay cooler under direct sunlight, contributing significantly to
+This characteristic allows resin surfaces to stay cooler under direct sunlight, contributing significantly to surface temperature control in urban areas.

 Energy-Efficient Driveways: A Cool Solution